 This article only describes the errors that occur during the execution of business processes.
 You can read about modeling errors in these articles: Publishing Business Process and Process Logic Validation.

 Critical and non-critical errors

 All execution errors can be classified as critical or non-critical.
-In case of a critical error, the process is interrupted, and the owner of the company receives a message that the process was interrupted due to a critical error.
-In case of a non-critical error, the process continues, but the owner of the company is also notified about the error that occurred during the execution of the process."
+In case of a critical error, the process is interrupted, and the users included in the Administrators group receive a message that the process was interrupted due to a critical error.
+In case of a non-critical error, the process continues, but the users included in the Administrators group are also notified about the error that occurred during the execution of the process.

 Critical errors include:

 - An error while executing Create app item.
 For example, such an error might occur if an app type variable was deleted from the context.
-To avoid this error, make sure that the app item is correctly specified in the activity.
+To avoid this error, make sure that the app item is correctly specified in the Create app item activity.